Send Your Comments to The County Supervisors

 Your comments should be no longer than 3 minutes and focus on 2-3 points you’d like to make.
 We suggest writing your key bullet points or scripting your entire comment.

 Begin by stating your name, the neighborhood or district you reside in, and the issue you are commenting on.
 View this simple district map... or go to the County website to find out what Supervisorial District you live in.

 Add your personal experience or give context by explaining why you are involved and care about this issue, what your profession is, or why you like living in Grass Valley or Nevada County.

 Make a clear statement of what you want the BOS to do or consider.
-For example “The County needs to do an economic study as part of the public environmental review process because….”
+For example “The County needs a more thorough environmental analysis because...", or "The County needs to work with well owners and the community to make sure there are safeguards to protect well owners. ”